PastorGL/datacooker-etl/EXECUTE.md

 Follow the instructions and explore available `\COMMAND`s with the `\HELP COMMAND;` command.

-You may freely execute any valid TDL4 statements, view your data, load scripts from files, and even record them directly in REPL.
+You may freely execute any valid TDL statements, view your data, load scripts from files, and even record them directly in REPL.

-Also, you may use some familiar shell shortcuts (like reverse search with `Ctrl+R`, automatic last commands expansion with `!n`) and contextual auto-complete of TDL4 statements with `TAB` key.
+Also, you may use some familiar shell shortcuts (like reverse search with `Ctrl+R`, automatic last commands expansion with `!n`) and contextual auto-complete of TDL statements with `TAB` key.

 Regarding Spark logs, in REPL shell they're automatically set to `WARN` level.
 If you want to switch back to default `INFO` level, use